-- a. be diligent in pursuing the student's studies; - b. attend school regularly and punctually; - c. co-operate fully with everyone authorized by the board to provide education programs and other services; - d. comply with the rules of the school; - e. account to the student's teachers for the student's conduct; - f. respect the rights of others.
+- a. be diligent in pursuing the student's studies; - b. attend school regularly and punctually; - co-operate fully with everyone authorized by the board to provide education programs and other services; - d. comply with the rules of the school; - e. account to the student's teachers for the student's conduct: - f. respect the rights of others. - g. ensure the student's conduct contributes to a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging - h. refrain from, report and not tolerate bullying or bullying behavior directed towards others in the school, whether or not it occurs within the school building, during the school day or by electronic means. - positively contribute to the student's school and community.